fusionfabric/open-api-standard/Collections_and_Pagination.md

 When a Finastra API provides a `GET` endpoint that returns a collection the API should provide sort capabilities as described in this section.

+**Examples**

+-   Sort by `id`, in ascending order:
+    -  `GET /accounts?sort=id`
+-   Sort by `openDate`, in descending order:
+     - `GET /accounts?sort=openDate+desc`
+-   Sort by `openDate`, in descending order, and then by `name`, in ascending order:
+     - `GET /accounts?sort=openDate+desc,name+asc`

+### Finastra API Sorting Standards ###

 > Finastra APIs containing resource collections **SHOULD** support sort
 > capability.

 > Finastra APIs supporting sort **MUST** use the **sort** path keyword
 > with `asc` and `desc` parameters where `desc` means reverse order and
-> `asc` means ascending order, for example:
+> `asc` means ascending order, for example: `($propertyname,)+[asc|desc]`

-`($propertyname,)+[asc|desc]`

 > Finastra APIs supporting sort **MUST** specify the default sort
-> sequence in API documentation.
+> sequence in API documentation

 > Finastra APIs supporting sort **MUST** specify the maximum number of
-> sort terms.
+> sort terms

-**Examples**

--   Sort by `id`, in ascending order:

-`GET /accounts?sort=id`

--   Sort by `openDate`, in descending order:

-`GET /accounts?sort=openDate+desc`

--   Sort by `openDate`, in descending order, and then by `name`, in ascending order

-`GET /accounts?sort=openDate+desc,name+asc`

-## Pagination Request
+## Pagination

-Pagination is about reducing the amount of data returned by creating chunk of data , ie page.
-Pagination requires so a dedicated protocol to navigate and define pages
+Finastra APIs should use pagination to reduce the volume of data returned from a collection request.

+For example if 'GET /accounts' were to return millions of records then this would most likely result in an SLA risk, a security risk, a resiliency concern etc., hence, implementing pagination will allow the server to return one page of data at a time based on the client's request

 Pagination should be introduced early in an API’s lifecycle because pagination typically introduces breaking changes.
-In addition, if pagination is not introduced the API may list an entire collection of a resource which may represent an SLA risk, a security risk, a resiliency concern etc.

-> Finastra APIs with resource collections **SHOULD** support pagination
-> in all but exceptional circumstances.

 When a Finastra API provides a `GET` endpoint that returns a collection the API should provide capabilities to allow the client to page through